 We developed the vision of how we work together and why it makes sense, promoted our partnership to employers, proved how it worked and ‘what’s in it for them’, and continue to share our journey.

 Our advice to current or future job sharers?
-Create your partnership.
-Figure out what works, what doesn’t, how you both work to be optimally effective and promote it.
+Create your partnership intentionally.
+Figure out what works, what doesn’t, how you both work to be optimally effective, and above all else, promote it.
 Be able to strongly, clearly, and boldly articulate: